SolarPandora184/Image-Quality-sorting/replit.md

 ## Overview

 This is a Streamlit-based web application for bulk image quality assessment.
 The system analyzes multiple uploaded images to detect quality issues such as blur, overexposure, underexposure, and streaks.
-It provides a user-friendly interface for uploading images, viewing analysis results, and downloading organized image sets.
+It provides a user-friendly interface for uploading images (including ZIP file support), viewing analysis results, and downloading organized image sets.
+The project is fully configured for both Replit deployment and GitHub Pages hosting.

 ## User Preferences